Noble-Mushtak/Advent-of-Code/2021/README.md

 For Days 16 and 20, which were solved using Python 3.8.10, you can just run the script using the following command:

     python3 main.py /path/to/in.txt

+For Day 23, there is an optional `-printpath` command line argument that you can use to print the path that is used to organize the amphipods with the least energy required.
+If you would like to the path to be printed, run the script as follows:

+    scala main.scala /path/to/in.txt -printpath